 115.61 (b): The PAQ indicated that apart from reporting to designated supervisors or officials and designated state or local services agencies, agency policy prohibits staff from revealing any information related to a sexual abuse report to anyone other than to the extent necessary to make treatment, investigation, and other security and management decisions.
 OPS.050.0001, page 9 and OPS.200.0005, page 8 state that an employee receiving a complaint of or otherwise has knowledge of alleged sexual misconduct or inmate on inmate sexual conduct shall immediately report the complaint to a supervisor, manager, shift commander or head of the unit followed by the appropriate written format used to document misconduct.
-Page 9 and page 8 (OPS.200.0005) further state that information concerning a complaint of alleged sexual misconduct or inmate on inmate sexual conduct is confidential and may only be available to individuals who have an established role in the reporting, processing, investigating and resolving the alleged sexual misconduct or inmate on inmate sexual conduct and immediate and continued care of the victim.
+Page 9 and page 8 (OPS.200.0005) further state that information concerning a complaint of alleged sexual misconduct is confidential and may only be available to individuals who have an established role in the reporting, processing, investigating and resolving the alleged sexual misconduct or inmate on inmate sexual conduct is confidential and may only be available to individuals who have an established role in the reporting, processing, investigating and resolving the alleged sexual misconduct or inmate on inmate sexual conduct and immediate and continued care of the victim.
 IIU.110.0011, page 5 states that an employee who observes or has knowledge of an incident, regardless of the source of the information, involving a sex related offense that occurs on

 Department property or in a Department vehicle shall notify the Internal Investigative Unit of the incident as soon as possible after the occurrence or the employee first becomes aware of the incident.
 OPS.020.0003, page 2 states that an employee involved in or with knowledge of a serious incident shall immediately, or when safe to do so, report the incident to the on-duty senior shift supervisor.
-Interviews with thirteen random staff confirm that policy requires that they are report any knowledge, suspicion or information regarding an incident of sexual abuse and sexual harassment, any retaliation related to reporting sexual abuse and/or information related to any staff neglect or violation of responsibilities that contributed to the sexual abuse or retaliation.
+Interviews with twelve random staff confirm that policy requires that they are report any knowledge, suspicion or information regarding an incident of sexual abuse and sexual harassment, any retaliation related to reporting sexual abuse and/or information related to any staff neglect or violation of responsibilities that contributed to the sexual abuse or retaliation.
 Staff stated they would immediately report the incident to their supervisor.